hubert-m/Square-Matrix/README.md

 # Square-Matrix
 Class of square matrix to C ++

-Example of use is in the example.cpp file
+The file "example.cpp" contains an example of class use